-A last will and testament should be up to date and particularly in terms of inheritance.
-We recently covered the changes to inheritance law and how it affects EU expats.
+Your last will and testament should also be up to date and particularly in terms of inheritance.
+You may need to make amends due to inheritance law and how it affects expats.

-If renting a property, then the landlord may require proof of insurance against contents and buildings damage.
-If buying a property, appropriate insurance will also need to be in place from the outset.
+If renting a property, your new landlord may require proof of insurance against contents and buildings damage before you move in.
+If you’re buying a property, appropriate insurance will also need to be in place from the outset.

 If stopped by police for any reason, the following documents and items should be available in the car: driving licence, car papers, insurance documents, MOT certificate, personal ID, a high-visibility jacket, a warning triangle and French-approved breathalyser.